tamiromara/HeadFirstKotlinProjects/Chapter 03 - Functions.md

-- If you want to get something back from a function, it needs to be declared:
+- If you want to get something back from a function, it needs to be **declared**:

   ```kotlin
   fun man(a: Int, b: Int): Int {